bahrus/be-elevating/README.md

 What this does:

-1. When attached, it removes the disabled attribute.
+1. After finishing attaching and hydrating, it removes the disabled attribute, so that no enabled clicks were missed.
 2. It passes the checked property value of the input element up to the *mood-stone*'s isHappy property any time (and only when) the input element's "input" event fires.

 This is shorthand for: